 If your business has infinite prospects and customers to target, surveys are an efficient resource for collecting valuable feedback.
 The neat fact with surveys is that not every detail is required, where asking 8 to 10 questions can provide more than enough information for your buyer’s personas.

 Surveys also help with revealing different patterns and trends from online responses.
-These responses will generate useful analytics and to improve the persona creating process.
+These responses will generate useful analytics and improve the persona-creating process.

 - How do you generate a survey?

 Keeping your survey short and sweet is key to generating descriptive information to develop your persona.
 This background information includes asking questions, including their age, income level, gender, occupation, etc. Asking questions that lean on a more personal side will allow trust to build between the responder and surveyor.
 More importantly, asking at least one open-ended question will provide additional insight into the individual values that your personas represent.